 3. You must have fixed or corrected any lease violations for which you have received notice from the landlord, and

-4. You, your family or guest must not have caused the defective condition deliberately or negligently.
+4. You, your family or guest must not have caused the defective condition on purpose or negligently.

 What repairs can be made?